kaunder/active_reporting/README.md

 `fact_model` - An `ActiveReporting::FactModel` class

 `aggregate` - The SQL aggregate used to calculate the metric.
 Supported aggregates include count, max, min, avg, and sum.
 (Default: `:count`.)
-For `count` aggregates, you can also specify an aggregate expression if you defined one in your fact model: `aggregate: { count: :my_custom_expression }` -- and the expression identified will replace the `'*'` when a query is made using `COUNT`.
+You can also specify an aggregate expression (discussed above) if you defined one in your fact model: `aggregate: { count: :my_custom_expression }` or `aggregate: { sum: :my_custom_expression }`-- and the expression declared in the fact model will be used by the database in the function (e.g., `SUM(CASE WHEN name = 'foo' THEN 1 END)`).

 `dimensions` - An array of dimensions used for the metric.
 When given just a symbol, the default dimension label will be used for the dimension.
 You may specify a hierarchy level by using a hash.
 (Examples: `[:sales_rep, {order_date: :month}]`)